david-knott/tigerlang/compiler/DIARY.md

 # Diary

+## Wednesday 10th February 2021
+Worked on the CFG Graphiz Renderer.

+Ideas:

+Load all the test programs into app

+Find program -> autosuggest with preloaded programs

+Allow a program to be saved, this stores the program in a mongodb instance.

+Allow a program to be assembled and linked, checks if program can be compiled and then sends a request to a target docker instance that compiles the assembly, zips the executable and sends it to the output stream.

 ## Tuesday 9th February 2021

-Fix compiler so that no-prelude hides the primitive function references.
+Fixed compiler so that no-prelude hides the primitive function references.

 ## Tuesday 2nd February 2021